Ensuring privacy and dignity

 Our recent performance:

-- February 2019 – we failed to meet the standard 26 times
+- December 2019 – we failed to meet the standard twice

 Help us improve our services by telling us what you think about the care you receive.
 Often the easiest way to do this is to tell a member of staff involved in your care – ask to speak to the person in charge, usually a senior nurse or doctor.

 Eliminating mixed sex accommodation: our declaration of compliance (PDF 24Kb) – read more about our commitment to making sure patients don't share sleeping accommodation with members of the opposite sex.

 If you have a question about or comment on this information, please contact the communications team at email@example.com.